The AI Search Manual

 AI Visibility Analysts

-These analysts track how your brand appears across different AI platforms.
+These experts track how your brand appears across different AI platforms.
 They monitor citation rates, brand mentions, and content chunk performance across platforms like ChatGPT, Perplexity, Claude, and AI Overviews.

 Data Scientists